reorx/blog/content/blog/20220514 tips that may save you from the hell of using yaml in python/index.md

 Link: https://yaml.readthedocs.io/en/latest/overview.html

-ruamel.yaml is a fork of PyYAML, it was released in 2009
+ruamel.yaml is a fork of PyYAML, it was released in 2009 and continuously maintained in the past decade.

 The differences with PyYAML are listed [here](https://yaml.readthedocs.io/en/latest/pyyaml.html#yaml-1-2-support).
 Generally, ruamel.yaml focuses on [YAML 1.2](https://yaml.org/spec/1.2.2/)  with some opinionated enhancements for the syntax.